 Hear us, O God, our Savior, as we honour Saint Dymphna, patron of those afflicted with mental and emotional illness.
 Help us to be inspired by her example and comforted by her merciful help.
 Amen.

-Other sources of information about Saint Dymphna can be found at:
+Other sources of information about Saint Dymphna can be

 The Catholic Encyclopedia